We just had this audio sound right from Ian Harvey on the CNN yesterday talking about how tough it's going to be on Caitlin Jenner.

 I'm sure all of you remember it.

-And for now, Bush and by the way, you know what the Democrats are saying?
+And for now, Bush, and by the way, you know what the Democrats are saying?

 You know how they're covering for this?

-Well, well, that's just because Obama is unfairly being tied to the mess in Iraq, which everybody knows is Bush's fault.
+Well, that's just because Obama is unfairly being tied to the mess in Iraq, which everybody knows is Bush's fault.

 But the American people's memory is short.

-No, but it's really it's all Bush's fault.
+But it's really, it's all Bush's fault.

 It's always been Bush's fault.

-But Bush is not in the scene anymore, not on the scene, so they're blaming Obama for it.
+But Bush is not in the scene anymore, not on the scene.

-Obama's making a mess of everything.
+And properly and rightly so, Obama's making a mess of everything.

 Internationally, domestically, you name it.

-They asked at the White House today about this at the press briefing, Josh Ernest was asked by CNN White House correspondent, Michelle Kaczynski.
+At the press briefing, Josh Ernest was asked by CNN White House co-respondent Michelle Kaczynski.

-They had this little back and forth, it's 13 seconds.
+They had this little back and forth.

-Any reaction to George W. Bush's approval rating or a favorability rating being higher than the president's right now?
+Any reaction to George W. Bush's approval rating or favorability rating being higher than the president's right now?

 And they laugh.

-But I've said this is one of those occasions where I say, don't doubt me, I really, really mean it.
+But I've said this is one of those occasions where I say, don't doubt me.

-Behind closed doors, this has them seeding.
+Behind closed doors, this has them seething.

 The worst thing in the world is to poll lower than Bush.

-Because they they part of it is that they think they've been so successful in destroying Bush that they sit around, they think everybody in America hates Bush.
+Part of it is that they think they've been so successful in destroying Bush that they sit around, they think everybody in America hates Bush.

 This is multifaceted in a psychological sense.